Boat Show Marketing Ideas – Get Noticed & Be Remembered

 - Live blog and post to social media throughout the event.

-- Be sure to follow up any leads you get at the boat show, very quickly.
+- Be sure to follow up on any leads you get at the boat show, very quickly.

 But just because it’s old doesn’t mean it won’t work.
 Putting the effort into writing blog posts will set you apart from the competition.